 To say that the new Audi 4000S Quattro is exciting scarcely describes all the wonderful attributes of this car.
 Small wonder, then, at the impact it has had on true connoisseurs such as ourselves.
 Other people have been intrigued by the possibilities implicit in this plucky little four-wheel drive as well, including Porsche Sports Manager Peter Falk.
-During his last conversation with us, Peter spoke at great length of the possibilities for developing a truly safe car based on the Quattro, and it was evident that he could barely contain his enthusiasm for a similar project at Porsche at which he could only hint darkly.
+During his last conversation with us, Peter spoke at great length of the possibilities for developing a truly safe car based on the Quattro, and it was evident that he could barely contain his enthusiasm for a similar project at Porsche at which he could only hint vaguely.

 Mustering our little band of experts, we decided that with minimal effort we might be able to second-guess the Factory and come up with an automobile that would be very close in concept to the ideal safety vehicle.
 We set to work immediately on the 4000S Quattro that Volkswagen of America (VOA) had loaned us for evaluation.
 Fortunately, one of our secretaries has a nephew George who dabbles in cars and used parts, and he agreed to let us use his garage for our workshop.